Seatis/my-teaching-materials/team-project/hotel-booking/admin-frontend.md

 ### Logout

-Add a logout link to the header
+Add a logout link to the header, that only shows when the user is logged in

 ```gherkin
 Scenario: Logout user